On this page, providing nest sites, making a nest box, food, siting your nest box, success and failure, nest box

-Do not use synthetic fibres as these will just entangle the bees and kill them.
+Do not use synthetic fibres or cotton wool as these will just entangle the bees and kill them.
 Suitable nesting materials are dried moss, upholsterers wadding, horsehair stuffing out of old chairs, kapok, bedding for small rodents, old mouse/vole nests, bird nests in bird boxes.

 You can use just one or a combination of these.
 For extra insulation a fluffed-up layer of coarser material can be placed on the bottom of the box to create a dry layer.
 On top of this place a ball of fluffed up nest material.
-The size of the ball should not be so big that is touches the side of the box.
-Push your thumb a little way into the ball and place this depression towards the entrance so that the queen find this as she enters.
+The size of the ball should not be so big that it touches the side of the box.
+Push your thumb a little way into the ball and place this depression towards the entrance so that the queen finds this as she enters.
 Don't be too fussy though as she will rearrange things to suit herself.

-Bombus pratorum, see the male above, have a small nest, and do not require a tunnel.
+Bombus pratorum, has a small nest, and does not require a tunnel.
 In fact pratorum are noted for nesting in unusual places, rolled up carpets, bird nest boxes, underneath lawn mowers that have not been cleaned, I've even found one in a fuse box.
 So pratorum would probably be happy with nest material no bigger then a tennis ball.
-Bombus terrestris, right, would require a tunnel and a larger amount of nesting material.
+Bombus terrestris, would require a tunnel and a larger amount of nesting material.

 You do not have to provide food, but if you want to give the queen a helping hand at the start of the nest you can.
-Make a mixture of around 30% honey and 70% water and place it is a small container.
+Make a mixture of around 30% honey and 70% water and place it in a small container.
 The plastic top of a lemonade bottle is fine.
 Glue a piece of netting over this to prevent the queen falling in or getting wet.
 The plastic netting used for onions is ideal.